-Oct 23, 2010
+October 23, 2010

-At least once a week, I receive an email or phone call from someone asking if its okay to ride a mountain bike for their tour, whether it be a weekend trip or a cross-country tour.
-The quick answer to the question is absolutely, but here are some reasons behind the answer, and ways you can go about making it happen.
+At least once a week, we receive an email or phone call from someone asking if it’s okay to ride a mountain bike for their tour, whether it be a weekend trip or a cross-country tour.
+The quick answer to the question is “Absolutely!” but here are some reasons behind the answer and ways you can go about making it happen.

-Another mountain bike component that can cause some second guessing is the suspension fork.
+Another mountain bike component that can cause some second-guessing is the suspension fork.
 When riding on the road, front and/or rear suspension really isn’t going to help you much, but it probably won’t ruin your ride either.
 If you have a relatively newer suspension fork, you might be able to lock it out for a more rigid ride.
-Steel rigid forks are also fairly inexpensive, and can be quickly swapped out by your local shop.
+Steel rigid forks are also fairly inexpensive and can be quickly swapped out by your local shop.

 As far as handlebars are concerned, sticking with flat bars can give you a more stable riding position but can also limit the amount of potential hand positions available when compared to dropbars.
 There’s no reason you can’t swap dropbars for your flat bars, but this often means that you will have to find a new set of shifters and brake levers.
 A third option is the Jones bar, which will accept the shifters and brake levers from your flat bar but offer more hand positions.